Dealing with the military

 Legal updates and business opportunities in Thailand’s military sector

-Under the current draft of a liberalized Air Navigation Act, the Royal Thai Navy is in the process of opening bids for the first phase of the U-tapao aviation city project.
+Air Navigation Act: Under the Air Navigation Act (No. 13), the Royal Thai Navy is in the process of opening bids for the first phase of the U-tapao aviation city project.
 Aircraft manufacturing, aircraft parts manufacturing, and maintenance, repair and overhaul (MRO) for aircraft can be done by fully foreign-owned Thai companies with BOI investment promotion.

-A royal decree will be issued to lay down conditions for foreign parties wanting to set up maintenance, repair and overhaul (MRO) operations in Thailand, according to the Civil Aviation Authority of Thailand (CAAT).
+A royal decree has been issued to lay down conditions for foreign parties wanting to set up maintenance, repair, and overhaul (MRO) operations in Thailand, according to the Civil Aviation Authority of Thailand (CAAT).

 PUGNATORIUS Ltd. is the Bangkok-based specialist provider of transactional legal and tax advice on foreign investments in Thailand’s manufacturing and service industries as well as property developments and acquisitions.
 Sophisticated solutions in a complex legal environment.
 Serious legal and tax advice in the land of smile.